labgem/microscope-user-doc/docs/content/search/keywords.rst

 * **KOfamScan**: will return genes of your selected sequence having KEGG Ortholog entries (KO) predicted by KOfamScan.
 * **COG**: will return genes of your selected sequence involved in a `COG <http://www.ncbi.nlm.nih.gov/COG/>`_ (Clusters of Orthologous Groups of proteins).
 * **FigFam results**: will return genes of your selected sequence associated with `FigFam <http://seed-viewer.theseed.org/seedviewer.cgi?page=FigFamViewer>`_ results.
-* **TIGRFams**: will return genes of your selected sequence matching TIGRFams entries
+* **TIGRFams**: will return genes of your selected sequence matching TIGRFams entries.
-* **InterPro**: will return genes of your selected sequence matching InterPro entries
+* **InterPro**: will return genes of your selected sequence matching InterPro entries.
-* **KEGG Pathways**: will return genes of your selected sequence matching KEGG Pathways entries
+* **KEGG Pathways**: will return genes of your selected sequence matching KEGG Pathways entries.
-* **MicroCyc Pathways**: will return genes of your selected sequence matching MicroCyc Pathways entries
+* **MicroCyc Pathways**: will return genes of your selected sequence matching MicroCyc Pathways entries.
-* **PsortB Results**: will return genes of your selected sequence matching PSortB entries
+* **PsortB Results**: will return genes of your selected sequence matching PSortB entries.
-* **SignalP Results**: will return genes of your selected sequence matching SignalP entries
+* **SignalP Results**: will return genes of your selected sequence matching SignalP entries.
-* **TMHMM Results**: will return genes of your selected sequence matching TMHMM entries
+* **TMHMM Results**: will return genes of your selected sequence matching TMHMM entries.
-* **Coiled Coil Results**: will return genes of your selected sequence that code for proteins with a coiled coil structure
+* **Coiled Coil Results**: will return genes of your selected sequence that code for proteins with a coiled coil structure.
-* **Genes with SNP(s) and/or InDel(s)**: will return genes of your selected sequence having SNP(s) and/or InDel(s)
+* **Genes with SNP(s) and/or InDel(s)**: will return genes of your selected sequence having SNP(s) and/or InDel(s).
-* **antiSMASH results**: will return genes of your selected sequence being part of a biosynthetic gene cluster predicted by antiSMASH
+* **antiSMASH results**: will return genes of your selected sequence being part of a biosynthetic gene cluster predicted by antiSMASH.
-* **Resistome results**: will return genes of your selected sequence matching described antibiotic resistance entries
+* **Resistome results**: will return genes of your selected sequence matching described antibiotic resistance entries.
-* **Virulome results**: will return genes of your selected sequence matching described virulence factor entries
+* **Virulome results**: will return genes of your selected sequence matching described virulence factor entries.
-* **LipoP results**: will return genes of your selected sequence corresponding to putative lipoproteins according to LipoP method
+* **LipoP results**: will return genes of your selected sequence corresponding to putative lipoproteins according to LipoP method.
-* **dbCAN results**: will return genes of your selected sequence matching carbohydrate active enzyme entries classified by dbCAN
+* **dbCAN results**: will return genes of your selected sequence matching carbohydrate active enzyme entries classified by dbCAN.
-* **IntegronFinder results**: will return genes of your selected sequence being part of an integron predicted by IntegronFinder
+* **IntegronFinder results**: will return genes of your selected sequence being part of an integron predicted by IntegronFinder.
-* **MacSyFinder results**: will return genes of your selected sequence being part of a macromolacular gene cluster predicted by MacSyFinder
+* **MacSyFinder results**: will return genes of your selected sequence being part of a macromolacular gene cluster predicted by MacSyFinder.
-* **PanRGP results**: will return genes of your selected sequence being part of a region of genomic plasticity predicted by :ref:`panRGP`
+* **PanRGP results**: will return genes of your selected sequence being part of a region of genomic plasticity predicted by :ref:`panRGP`.

 .. _fields: